containerbase/base/docs/custom-base-image.md

 ## Default user name and id

-Use this template for using a custom base image with our default user named `user` and userid `1000`.
+Use this template for using a custom base image with our default user named `ubuntu` and userid `1000`.

 ```dockerfile
 # This buildpack is used for tool intallation and user/directory setup